 VIRTUAL PAINT CLASS

-Event Info: Join us and learn to paint this camp fire painting.
-This will be a virtual event, you will be able to see our talented artist Jessica Beaugrand teach you live.
-You will also be able to ask question via Facebook live during the event if you have any questions or problems.
+Event Info: Join us and learn to paint this beautiful painting.
+This will be a virtual event, you will be able to see Jessica Beaugrand teach you live.
+You will also be able to ask question via ZOOM live during the event if you have any questions or problems.

 LIST OF SUPPLIES NEEDED: